Bwooce/peerpair/README.md

 * An etcd cluster, with a v2 interface (http/JSON) enabled.
 * The ability to run the peerpair client on each machine, and have the ports opened towards each peer, and also access to the etcd cluster
-* An SNMP Trap agent, something like net-snmp's snmptrapd will work will if you don't already have HPOV or something of that ilk.
+* An SNMP Trap agent, something like net-SNMP's snmptrapd will work well if you don't already have HPOV or something of that ilk.

 ## Todo (in somewhat priority order)
 * configurator program/web interface for tests
+* differential reconfiguration - don't destroy listeners if those tests didn't change
+* listening conflicts where dns name and ip address resolve to same interface
 * https towards etcd
 * SNMPv3
 * etcd v3 interface